volatile Cocoa Prices creates uncertainty

 How does cocoa farming impact the environment?

 Cocoa farming contributes to deforestation, particularly in West Africa, where cocoa farms often encroach on protected forest areas.
-This leads to a loss of biodiversity and exacerbates climate change.
-Additionally, cocoa plants are vulnerable to changes in climate, making cocoa farming increasingly unsustainable in the face of rising global temperatures and erratic weather patterns.
+This leads to biodiversity loss and exacerbates climate change.
+Additionally, cocoa plants are vulnerable to climate change, making cocoa farming increasingly unsustainable as global temperatures rise and weather patterns become more erratic.

 Why is it important to move beyond reliance on certifications?